martynovas/hexlet-git/README.md

-Hello, Hexlet
-version 2
-version 3
+Hello, Hexlet!
+How are you?